 Recycle: Where convenient, leave some clippings on your lawn for a day or two.
 This will allow nutrients from clippings to be re-absorbed back to the ground where your lawn can access them to aid it in growth and nutrition.
 Where you cannot leave clippings on the lawn, composting them is a great way to recycle.
 Grass clippings compost easy and can be reintroduced back as soil compost in your garden, around your trees and hedges as well as by sprinkling the compost on your lawn after you have mowed it.

 Weed Trimming: Weed trimmer is not your lawn’s best friend but rather is a necessary companion.
 Weed trimmer is harder to control and can result in damage to the lawn (commonly referred as lawn scalping).
 Exercise caution when using weed trimmer and try to level your edging around flowers and tree beds so you can access and overlap it more easily with your lawnmower.
 Design your edging and beds with less of sharp or tight corners for the same reason (so you can access the area more easily with your lawnmower).

 All work done by Maxigreen will be performed by professionally trained applicators who truly care about the health and appearance of your lawn.
 We offer you over 20 years experience in the lawn care industry.
 You can be guaranteed professionals will service your lawn.

-Choose from any one of our four programs that are guaranteed to give you a lawn to be proud of, and save you money.
+Choose from any one of our three programs that are guaranteed to give you a lawn to be proud of, and save you money.
 If at any time during your program you are not completely satisfied, call us, we will return and re-apply as required with no cost to you to ensure your complete satisfaction.